-Generally it is the European Commission that proposes new laws and the European Parliament and the Council (also called the Council of the European Union) that adopt them.
+Generally, the European Council sets the EU’s political agenda, whereas the European Commission proposes new laws that the European Parliament and the Council (also called the Council of the European Union) then decide to adopt.
 The Member States and the EU institution or institutions concerned then implement them.

 The European Parliament

 The European Parliament is elected by EU citizens in direct elections held every 5 years.
-Each Member State elects a number of Members of the European Parliament (MEPs); seats are allocated on the basis of the population of each Member State.
+Each Member State elects a number of Members of the European Parliament (MEPs); seats are allocated based on the population of each Member State.
 The Parliament meets in both Brussels and Strasbourg.
-The current European Parliament President is David Maria Sassoli.
+The current European Parliament President is Roberta Metsola.